-The undergraduate program in social work has been accredited continuously by the Council on Social Work Education (CSWE) since 1974 and is designed to be consistent with the council's 2015 Educational Policy Statement competencies.
+The undergraduate program in social work prepares students to work professionally as direct service providers and social change agents.
+The program has been accredited continuously by the Council on Social Work Education (CSWE) since 1974 and is designed to be consistent with CSWE’s 2022 Educational Policy Statement competencies:

-Consistent with CSWE standards, the program views dimensions of diversity as intersections of multiple factors, including age, class, color, culture, disability, ethnicity, gender, gender-identity and expression, immigration status, political ideology, race, religion, sex, and sexual orientation.
-Students learn that, as a consequence of difference, a person's life experiences may include oppression, poverty, marginalization, and alienation as well as privilege, power, and acclaim.
+Consistent with CSWE standards, the program explores how diversity and intersectionality shape human experiences and identity development and affect equity and inclusion.
+The dimensions of diversity are understood as the intersections of factors including but not limited to age, caste, class, color, culture, disability and ability, ethnicity, gender, gender identity and expression, generational status, immigration status, legal status, marital status, political ideology, race, nationality, religion and spirituality, sex, sexual orientation, and tribal sovereign status.
+Social workers understand that a person’s life experiences may include oppression, poverty, marginalization, and alienation as well as privilege and power.

-- prepare students for culturally competent generalist social work practice with individuals, families, small groups, organizations, and communities;
+- prepare generalist practitioners to work with individuals, families, small groups, organizations, and communities;

 - provide students with a base for continuing graduate education in social work and for lifelong learning; and

-- prepare students for active engagement with issues of social justice, oppression, and social welfare in local, state, regional, national, and global goals.
+- prepare students for active engagement with issues of social justice, oppression, and social welfare in local, state, regional, national, and global contexts.

-The Bachelor of Arts with a major in social work requires a minimum of 120 s.h., including at least 60-64 s.h. of work for the major (a minimum of 35-38 s.h. in social work courses, 13-14 s.h. in cognate areas, 6 s.h. in one other department or in social work courses, and 6 s.h. in social work electives).
-Students must maintain a g.p.a. of at least 2.00 in all UI courses and a g.p.a. of at least 3.00 in social work courses for the major.
+The Bachelor of Arts with a major in social work requires a minimum of 120 s.h., including at least 56 s.h. of work for the major.
+Students must maintain a grade-point average (GPA) of at least 2.00 in all courses for the major and in all UI courses for the major.
 They also must complete the College of Liberal Arts and Sciences GE CLAS Core.
-Courses used to fulfill GE CLAS Core requirements may not be used to satisfy the social work electives requirement.

 ---|---|---|